 Can I claim if injured when speeding on a bicycle?

-Although speeding offences only apply to drivers of motor vehicles - therefore cyclists cannot be prosecuted for breaking speed limits on public roads - there are a number of laws which mean that you could still be convicted for cycling at speed.
+Bicycles are not subject to national speed limits when cycling on UK roads.
+However, there are a number of laws which mean that you could still be convicted for cycling at speed.

 If a cyclist causes bodily harm to another road user he may also be charged with wanton and furious driving.
 Section 35 of the Offences Against the Person Act 1861 - which was amended by the Criminal Justice Act of 1948 states: